-A summary of the effect of Vectorization of src or dest:
+A summary of the effect of Vectorisation of src or dest:

 imm(RA) RT.v RA.v no stride allowed

 imm(RA) RT.s RA.v no stride allowed

 imm(RA) RT.v RA.s stride-select allowed

-imm(RA) RT.s RA.s not vectorized
+imm(RA) RT.s RA.s not vectorised

-RA, RB RT.v {RA RB}.v Standard Indexed
+RA,RB RT.v {RA RB}.v Standard Indexed

-RA, RB RT.s {RA RB}.v Indexed but single LD (no VSPLAT)
+RA,RB RT.s {RA RB}.v Indexed but single LD (no VSPLAT)

-RA, RB RT.v {RA&RB}.s VSPLAT possible. stride selectable
+RA,RB RT.v {RA&amp;RB}.s VSPLAT possible. stride selectable

-RA, RB RT.s {RA&RB}.s not vectorized (scalar identity)
+RA,RB RT.s {RA&RB}.s not vectorised (scalar identity)

 Signed Effective Address computation is only relevant for Vector Indexed Mode, when elwidth overrides are applied.
-The source override applies to RB, and before adding to RA in order to calculate the Effective Address, if SEA is set then RB is sign-extended from elwidth bits to the full 64 bits.
-For other Modes (ffirst), all EA computation with elwidth overrides is unsigned.
-RA is never altered (not truncated) by element-width overrides.
+The source override applies to RB, and before adding to RA in order to calculate the Effective Address, if SEA is set RB is sign-extended from elwidth bits to the full 64 bits.
+For other Modes (ffirst, saturate), all EA computation with elwidth overrides is unsigned.

 Note that cache-inhibited LD/ST when VSPLAT is activated will perform multiple LD/ST operations, sequentially.
 Even with scalar src a Cache-inhibited LD will read the same memory location multiple times, storing the result in successive Vector destination registers.
 This because the cache-inhibit instructions are typically used to read and write memory-mapped peripherals.
-If a genuine cache-inhibited LD-VSPLAT is required then a single scalar cache-inhibited LD should be performed, followed by a VSPLAT-augmented mv, copying the one scalar value into multiple register destinations.
+If a genuine cache-inhibited LD-VSPLAT is required then a single scalar cache-inhibited LD should be performed, followed by a VSPLAT-augmented my, copying the one scalar value into multiple register destinations.